 Migration to 2.x.x

-Make sure the app's build.gradle file contains the following code snippet within android section
+Make sure the app's build.gradle file contains the following code snippet within the android section

 buildFeatures.compose = true